 Rinchenpong and Kaluk

-At an altitude of about 5576ft, Rinchenpong and Kaluk are recent addition to the tourist map of West Sikkim.
+At an altitude of about 5576ft, Rinchenpong and Kaluk are a recent addition to the tourist map of West Sikkim.
 The place is famous for the beautiful view of the Kanchenjunga range of mountains.
-The Kaluk - Rinchenpong area is the buffer zone of varsey rhododendron sanctuary.
+The Kaluk - Rinchenpong area is the buffer zone of the Varsey rhododendron sanctuary.

 Rinchenpong and Kaluk are two small villages just 3 kms apart.
 There are three roads leading to the area, all the three roads meet at Kaluk market.